 The following documents are referred to in the text in such a way that some or all of their content constitutes requirements of this document.
 For dated references, only the edition cited applies.
 For undated references, the latest edition of the referenced document (including any amendments) applies.

 ISO/IEC 21778:2017, Information technology — The JSON data interchange syntax

+ISO 19111, Geographic information ― Referencing by coordinates

+ISO 19162, Geographic information ― Well-known text representation of coordinate reference systems

 Terms and definitions